georgene01/EEE30888_DWTGEO002_Sensing/README.md

 This project is released under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
-If you have any questions or would like to reach out for collaboration, please contact me at [my-email@myuniversity.edu](mailto:my-email@myuniversity.edu).
+If you have any questions or would like to reach out for collaboration, please contact me at [DWTGEO002@myuct.ac.za].

 Thank you for visiting my project!